MatteoGioia/neuron/zettelkasten/University/Master/Natural Language Processing/NLP III - Speech tagging.md

 </details>

-3. <details markdown=1><summary markdown="span">  Describe the idea behind Stochastic PoS tagging.
-What are the main simplifications?
-What do we do "in practice"? </summary>
+4. <details markdown=1><summary markdown="span">  Describe the idea behind Stochastic PoS tagging.
+What are the main simplifications?  </summary>

     \
     The idea behind PoS stochastic tagging is to predict tag ==performing a MLE==: ![](../../../static/NLP/pos1.png)